-3.Y.5.1.1 Device Observation Source Specific Security Considerations
+3.12.5.1.1 Sensor Data Source Specific Security Considerations

-The primary security risk facing the Device Observation Source is the compromising of personal health data via theft of the device.
-This risk is, in practice, quite low since the Device Observation Source rarely contains any personal information since the transport protocols of the Communicate PCHA Data- transactions do not support the transmission of personal data to the Sensor Data Consumer.
-The Communicate PCHA Data- transactions also do not currently support control and or configuration of the Device Observation Source from the Sensor Data current developments in the Communicate PCHA Data- transactions for the configuration/control of the Device Observation Source from the Sensor Data Consumer.
+The primary security risk facing the Sensor Data Source is the compromising of personal health data via theft of the device.
+This risk is, in practice, quite low since the Sensor Data Source

+- 900 rarely contains any personal information since the transport protocols of the Communicate PCHA Data transaction do not support the transmission of personal data to the Sensor Data Consumer.
+The Communicate PCHA Data transaction also does not currently support control and or configuration of the Sensor Data Source from the Sensor Data Consumer thus the threat of malicious configuration of the device is low.
+However there are current developments in the - 905 Communicate PCHA Data transaction for the configuration/control of the Sensor Data Source from the Sensor Data Consumer.
 That option will demand additional security considerations that have not yet been worked out.